demisto/demisto-sdk/demisto_sdk/commands/content_graph/README.md

 ### update-content-graph
 **Updates the content graph from the official content graph** This commands downloads the official content graph, imports it locally, and updates it with the changes in the given repository or by an argument of packs to update with.
+When the graph update is completed, it will be available in http://localhost:7474 (the username is `neo4j` and the password is `contentgraph`).

 #### Arguments